 Sometimes it is plainly much easier to see beauty in everything.
 Like when the sun shines, the world is calm and people around you are healthy and happy or at least they appear so.
 On gray days, when facing unprecedented challenges, falling with an illness, being in pain or threatened by crime or war, we have to work harder on the poetic vision slumbering deep in our hearts.
 The spark that ignites the fire though dwells in your own will.
 You decide whether you will show yourself fireworks or stifle even the tiniest chance for happiness.
 Illusions do not have to break us but inspire joy.
 Look up at the luna.
 Moonshine is not the sun, but only the reflection of light in the dark depths of each night.

-Therefore, whenever you can, choose to see the world through the heart of a poet.
-Weep and laugh over all that speaks to your soul.
-Become the lover of it all.
+Whenever you can, choose to see the world through the heart of a poet.
+Weep and laugh at all that speaks to your soul.
+Become the lover of it all now in this fleeting moment for now is what counts for the future.